Hay Fever (cont.)

 Cromolyn is also an antiinflammatory medication.
 Although cromolyn is not as potent as cortisone, it has a very safe profile.
 Cromolyn must be used well in advance of anticipated allergy symptoms to be useful.
 Ipratropium nasal spray is available for drying a wet runny nose.
 It will not prevent allergic reactions.
 This is an atropine derivative and although usually very safe, a person sensitive to atropine should be cautious when taking this drug.

-The success rate of an allergy desensitization program in significantly reducing symptoms can be up to about 80%.
 The duration of the effect of allergy immunotherapy should last many years, if not a lifetime.
-Although rare (one in 2-5 million injections given), serious allergy reactions can occur while receiving allergy injections.
+Although rare, serious allergy reactions can occur while receiving allergy injections.
 One cannot predict who will have a severe reaction.
 Even after years of receiving allergy shots, a patient can experience a reaction.

 Medically reviewed by Rambod Rouhbakhsh, MD, MBA, FAAFP; American Board of Family Medicine